Arranged marriage first meeting

 RIGHT: I have had past relationships that did not work out.
 Wait for the response and ask Did you have any relationships in the past?

-TIP: Talking about past relationship should ideally happen later in the arranged marriage process.
+TIP: Talking about past relationships should ideally happen later in the arranged marriage process.
 If you want to necessarily find this out, volunteer information about your own past relationships or lack of it.
 Wait for the response and then ask about the other part’s past relationship if you think it is appropriate.

 WRONG: How many boys/girls have you met so far?